Business School PAR: International cooperation

 PAR has collaborated on different projects with universities in Serbia, Montenegro and Bosnia and Herzegovina.

-Business Academy Rijeka, in cooperation with Iaccoca Institute on Lehigh University, hosted in March 2012 the International Leadership Conference (PILC) about female leadership.
+Business Academy Rijeka, in cooperation with Iacocca Institute on Lehigh University, hosted in March 2012 the International Leadership Conference (PILC) about female leadership.

 Soon after this event the Dean of the Business School PAR PhD Gordana Nikolić participated in the support program for women entrepreneurs of southwestern Europe which took place in May 2012 in Israel.

-PAR continues to collaborate with Iaccoca Institute by being recruitment center for West Balkan in international program for future leaders called Global Village.
+PAR continues to collaborate with Iacocca Institute by being recruitment center for West Balkan in international program for future leaders called Global Village.

 PAR co-hosted The European SME Week about Lifelong Learning in the Development of Small and Medium Enterprises on September 27, 2012.

 Charity Event "Students for Students"

 The Business School PAR organized a charity event on December 6, 2012 to collect money for the home improvement of orphaned youngsters.
 The Football club Rijeka, as well as Handball club Zamet offered their collaboration and donated undersigned items that were sold in the auction later the same evening.
 Croatian soap opera Lara's choice donated several pieces of clothing which were also sold in the auction.
 All money raised, as well as home improvement material was given to the Ivana Brlic Mazuranic orphanage.

 Charity event, supported by great athletes and sponsors, has continued on April 11, 2013 with repainting the inner walls of Ivana Brlic Mazuranic orphanage.